 - Awareness: Right from the start when the customer becomes aware of his need of a product in your industry category, searches for options over the web- hopefully, finding your business in the process.

-- Consideration: By now customer has narrowed down his choice to 2-3 options and is looking deeper into the choices by directly comparing the pros/cons, processes etc.).
-This usually happens for smaller or directly beneficial individual, but for larger B2B transactions, this is also the stage when the person doing the research may have to present his findings to higher-ups for decision making.
+- Consideration: By now the customer has narrowed down his choice to 2-3 options and is looking deeper into the choices by directly comparing the pros/cons, processes, etc.).
+This usually happens for smaller or directly beneficial individuals, but for larger B2B transactions, this is also the stage when the person doing the research may have to present his findings to higher-ups for decision making.

 - Decision/Purchase: After much of the effort by the sales team and interactions with the customer via email, phones, or social media, this would be the stage where the customer decides to buy from you or not.

 A study supports the fact that a customer is already 57% through the sales process before they even contact a sales representative, it’s obvious to have useful content in place on your site.
-But if you’re basing your content marketing strategy only on those three step journey, you could be leaving a big hole in your strategy making process.
+But if you’re basing your content marketing strategy only on that three-step journey, you could be leaving a big hole in your strategy-making process.

 Developing Content For Prospects in The Pre-Purchase Stage

-To get it all started you must have the data from your previous or current customers that let’s you know that:
+To get it all started you must have the data from your previous or current customers that let you know that:

 - What questions did they have in mind before they purchased your products?
-How did they skim through your competitors and made a choice of buying from you?
+How did they skim through your competitors and make a choice of buying from you?